CCExtractor/rutorrent-flutter/README.md

 ## Usage

-In order to use this flutter application you should have ruTorrent configured on your system, after which you can connect your mobile on the same network as your system and use the app by entering the configuration (IP address).
+In order to use this flutter application, you should have ruTorrent configured on your system, after which you can connect your mobile to the same network as your system and use the app by entering the configuration (IP address).

 If you find any difficulty to run ruTorrent and rtorrent on your system, you can use this [docker image](https://hub.docker.com/r/crazymax/rtorrent-rutorrent).

-Though the primary usage of this application is to control ruTorrent hosted on your seedbox account.
+Though, the primary usage of this application is to control ruTorrent hosted on your seedbox account.

 ## Seedbox

 A seedbox is a dedicated BitTorrent server.
-Oftentimes they are rented out by companies called seedbox providers.
+Often they are rented out by companies called seedbox providers.

-Seedboxes usually have a high speed Internet connection.
+Seedboxes usually have a high-speed Internet connection.
 This allows users to download torrents quickly and seed the torrents for a long time.

 You can learn more about seedbox [here](https://en.wikipedia.org/wiki/Seedbox).